 Tapped holes and inserts are used regularly when building parts and assembly features.
 With traditional manufacturing, bolts are often tapped right into the metal component.
 However, because 3D Printed parts are softer, threaded holes will wear more easily.

 Learn more about tapped holes and inserts and when to use them below.
 And don't forget, you can always reach out to our support staff via our live, online chat feature or send us an email email@example.com any time!

 Xometry technicians use taps or dies to cut or form threads into parts.
 This works well with machined components, printed metals, and SLS nylon.
-Tapping is more cost-effective than inserts.
 For more information regarding the required hole size and depth for your design, please refer to this chart.

 At Xometry, we recommend designing your parts for press-fit inserts when the material may be soft, such as nylon, since they tend to be more robust than tapped holes, especially when screw installations or uninstalls may be repeated or your part needs to withstand higher torque.